 The light and shadow conditions need to be consistent for each photograph.
 Thankfully, the light was constant throughout the photoshoot.
 If the sun emerged from behind the clouds, I would have stopped taking pictures.

-For step 3, I took about twenty photographs of Elise in different positions.
+I took about twenty photographs of Elise in different positions.
 I then chose the three best ones to use for editing.

 Step 2.
 Preparing the Photographs